 The honest catch: like any soft beginner board, it washes out at speed and can't handle crud.
 But among boards at this level, the Pathfinder punches above its price in build quality.
 Aggressive learners will outgrow it in 1–2 seasons — but it can stick around as a jib board after that.

 Best for: Beginners who want Mothership build quality at entry-level pricing.
-Riders who need sizes larger than 145.
 Skip if: You already ride confidently at speed.
 Shop CAPiTA

 Non-Traditional Picks: Not Your Typical Beginner Boards